 We found 7 orthopedic surgeons who accept Blue Cross Blue Shield Gold PPO near Wichita Falls, TX.

-Dr. Rajesh Arakal's areas of specialization are spine surgery, orthopedics/orthopedic surgery, and sports medicine; he sees patients in Plano, TX, McKinney, TX, and Wichita Falls, TX.
-He is rated 5.0 stars out of 5 by his patients.
-His areas of expertise include the following: spinal deformity, spine tumor, and failed back surgery syndrome (FBSS).
-Dr. Arakal is affiliated with Baylor Scott & White Health and Texas Health Presbyterian Hospital Plano.
-Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Arakal honors.
-New patients are welcome to contact his office for an appointment.
+Dr. Rajesh Arakal is a specialist in spine surgery, orthopedics/orthopedic surgery, and sports medicine.
+He works in Plano, TX, McKinney, TX, and Wichita Falls, TX.
+His clinical interests include spinal deformity, spine tumor, and failed back surgery syndrome (FBSS).
+His average rating from his patients is 5.0 stars out of 5.
+Dr. Arakal is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
 Dr. Arakal studied medicine at UMDNJ-Robert Wood Johnson Medical School and UMDNJ-New Jersey Medical School.
-Dr. Arakal's training includes a residency program at a hospital affiliated with UMDNJ-New Jersey Medical School.
-Awards and/or distinctions he has received include Texas Super Doctors and Texas Rising Stars.
+He trained at a hospital affiliated with UMDNJ-New Jersey Medical School for residency.
+His distinctions include: Texas Super Doctors and Texas Rising Stars.
+Dr. Arakal is professionally affiliated with Baylor Scott & White Health and Texas Health Presbyterian Hospital Plano.
+He welcomes new patients.

 Clinical interests: Degenerative Disc Disease, Musculoskeletal Problems, Spinal Deformity, Spine Tumor, Spine Problems, ...
 (Read more)